mackurzawa/crusoe-cookbook/content/jupyter-comfyui/README.md

 # Getting Started with Jupyter Notebook and ComfyUI on Crusoe Cloud

-This guide walks you through setting up a Crusoe Cloud Virtual Machine (VM) with Jupyter Notebook and ComfyUI, a powerful node-based tool for Stable Diffusion workflows.
+This guide walks you through setting up a Crusoe Cloud Virtual Machine (VM) with Jupyter Notebook and ComfyUI, a powerful node-based tool for image and video generation workflows.
 By the end of this tutorial, you'll have a working environment ready for building and experimenting with ComfyUI workflows interactively.

 ## What is Crusoe Cloud?

-[Crusoe Cloud](https://crusoecloud.com/) provides cloud instances powered by efficient GPU resources, suitable for AI/ML workloads.
+[Crusoe Cloud](https://crusoecloud.com/) provides cloud instances outfitted with GPUs, suitable for AI/ML workloads.
 This guide uses Crusoe Cloud to quickly spin up an environment for machine learning experimentation.

 ## What is ComfyUI?